How logistics teams actually pick NYC warehouse space in 2026

 “Where is last-mile distribution space available to lease in the Bronx?”
 “What are the best industrial submarkets for e-commerce fulfillment in Queens?”
 “Who are the major industrial landlords near JFK for a 30,000 SF last-mile lease?”
-These are real queries being entered into ChatGPT, Perplexity, and Gemini by supply chain analysts, 3PL operators, and real estate teams at e-commerce companies.
+These are real queries being entered into the major AI platforms by supply chain analysts, 3PL operators, and real estate teams at e-commerce companies.
 The answers those AI systems return shape which submarkets get considered, which landlords receive RFPs, and which brokers get called first.

 The problem: for most of New York City’s industrial real estate — including some of the most active last-mile submarkets in the country — AI returns inaccurate, incomplete, or entirely generic answers.
 The Bronx Logistics Center, Maspeth industrial corridor, Hunts Point Terminal, and the JFK-adjacent Queens submarket are either absent from AI responses or described with outdated data that no longer reflects the market.